Annual Performance Review

 Performance management isn’t exactly a phrase that’s going to fill your employees with a flood of happy feelings.
 Nor is it likely to make anyone in human resources particularly excited.
 If anything, hearing the phrase “performance management” might even cause them to have a sudden burst of anxiety.
 But why is that?
 Why are so many employees stressed at the thought of receiving feedback?
 Is it because the annual performance review has become a dreaded and archaic process?
-Download the ebook “The Skeptics Guide to Performance Management and get started on improving your performance management process.
+Download the ebook “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 After all, the end of the year is approaching, and everyone knows that their annual performance review is coming up.
 At this point, it has become as regular as clockwork, so they should be ready to sit down and go through the process.
 Instead, when the day arrives, a resounding groan goes through the office.
 It seems as if nothing else could cause your employees so much discomfort.

 But perhaps the problem isn’t that your employees are resistant to feedback.
 Could it be that your method of delivering their review is to blame?
 You would be surprised to find out that most employees actually want to know where they can improve.
 What they don’t want is to sit through a performance review once a year only to receive a laundry list of their flaws.
 It may be time that you update from the annual performance review to a more modern approach.
 Let’s take a look at some of the drawbacks of your current method and how you can improve it.
-Get a 30-day free trial of the eLeaP People Success Platform and start driving real results.
+Get a 30-day free trial of the eLeaP Performance Management Platform and start driving real results.

 The Importance of Performance Reviews